algosup/2024-2025-project-1-fpga-team-3/Quality_assurance_plan.md

 #### Date : 9/24/2024
 #### Version : 1.0

-This document is the quality assurance plan for the frogger project, which aims at recreating the classic video game "Frogger", developed by Konami in 1981.
-The plan will be used to test every part of the Frogger project to make sure that every function work as intended.
+This document is the **quality assurance plan** for the **frogger project**, which aims at recreating the classic video game **"Frogger"**, developed by Konami in 1981.
+The plan will be used to **test** every part of the Frogger project to make sure that every function work as intended.

 ## I ) Glossary :